grisuno/LazyOwn/README.md

 Returns:
 None

-## ngrok
-Set up and run ngrok on a specified local port.
-If ngrok is not installed, it will automatically be installed.
-The user will be prompted to provide their ngrok authentication token to complete the setup.

-Args:
-    line (str): The input line, though it's not directly used in this function.

-Workflow:
-1. Check if the local port specified in `self.params["lport"]` is valid.
-2. Verify if ngrok is installed.
-If not, proceed with installation.
-3. After installation, prompt the user to authenticate ngrok using their token.
-4. Once authenticated, run ngrok to expose the specified local port.

-Note:
-    The ngrok authentication token can be obtained from the ngrok dashboard.

 ## wifipass
 This function generates a PowerShell script that retrieves saved Wi-Fi passwords on a Windows system.
 The script gathers the Wi-Fi profiles, extracts their passwords, and saves the information in a text file